Harrys-Ave/Earthquake-Time-Series-Forecasting-RNN/README.md

 8) README.md: Project documentation.

 # Methodology

+1. **Data Extraction, Transformation, and Loading (ETL)**
+   - **Data Sources**: Sourced earthquake and tectonic data from the United States Geological Survey (USGS) and Natural Earth.
+   - **Data Cleaning and Transformation**: Filtered the dataset to include only significant global earthquakes (magnitude 5.5 and above) from 1961-2023, ensuring consistent quality and relevance.
+Removed outliers using Interquartile Range (IQR) analysis to maintain accurate results.
+   - **Data Loading and Integration**: Mapped each earthquake to its respective country and tectonic plate using GeoJSON files, enabling precise spatial analysis.
+Established a workflow to process data as part of the larger machine learning pipeline, using efficient file handling and storage methods for seamless access.

+2. **Time Series Data Preparation and Preprocessing**
+   - **Stationarization and Interpolation**: Prepared data for recurrent neural networks (RNNs) by ensuring consistent temporal intervals.
+Inserted empty rows to fill gaps in time, forming a time series suitable for RNN input.
+   - **Feature Engineering**: Extracted essential temporal and spatial features, such as "days until the next earthquake," and calculated cyclic transformations (e.g., sine and cosine of day of the week) to capture recurring patterns.
+   - **Handling Temporal Dynamics**: Adjusted time series granularity for one-step-ahead forecasting, optimized for RNN-based model accuracy.

+3. **Data Science and Machine Learning Modeling**
+   - **Model Selection and Benchmarking**: Designed an experiment comparing traditional time series models like ARIMA with complex RNN architectures (e.g., LSTM networks with attention mechanisms and Semivariogram Analysis).
+   - **Hyperparameter Tuning and Validation**: Employed random search to find the best hyperparameters, applying regularization techniques to reduce overfitting.
+   - **Evaluation and Feature Importance**: Assessed model performance using Median Absolute Error (MAE) and further investigated feature importance through SHAP and Permutation Importance methods to interpret the contributions of key spatial and temporal variables.

 The following models were employed in this study:

 1) ARIMA Model: Used as a baseline for comparison.